PhilipBorgesen/minecraft/README.md

       - Test code on profiles having a longer username history than one.
       - Write automatic tests for handling profiles using the slim player model.
       - Write automatic tests for handling profiles with no custom skin.
-    - Add caching hooks.
+    - Add caching hooks + usage example
-    - Add convenience methods for reading capes and skins.

 License
 -------